Conservation of angular momentum on a single-photon level

 \textit{Experiment.}\textemdash To implement an SPDC experiment with a Fock state pump, we use the setup shown in Fig.~\ref{fig1}.
 It consists of two cascaded SPDC sources, where the single photons generated in the first source are used to pump the second source.
 Cascaded SPDC has been demonstrated earlier for the direct generation of three photons \cite{Hübel2010Direct} that can be entangled in polarization \cite{Hamel2014Direct, chaisson2022phase} or time/energy \cite{shalm2013three} to observe genuine three-photon interference \cite{agne2017observation}, and the certification of a polarization qubit \cite{meyer2016certifying}.
 These experiments, however, were implemented with efficient waveguides as the second SPDC process, which are restricted to a single spatial mode and thus cannot support photons carrying OAM.
 In contrast, the second SPDC process in our experiment is built with bulk optics, which allows OAM-carrying pump, signal, and idler photons.

-The pump state is prepared in the first SPDC source, containing a 20\,mm long type-0 periodically poled potassium titanyl phosphate (ppKTP) crystal with a poling period of 9.375\,{\textmu}m (Raicol).
+The pump state is prepared in the first SPDC source, containing a 20\,mm long type-0 periodically poled potassium titanyl phosphate (ppKTP, Raicol) crystal with a poling period of 9.375\,{\textmu}m.
 The source is driven by a continuous wave laser centered around 524\,nm, which we call the drive field, that is temperature-tuned for the generation of highly non-degenerate photon pairs at wavelengths of around 783\,nm and 1588\,nm.
+The single photon source has negligible multi-pair emissions as discussed in Supplementary Note \rom{2} \cite{suppl}.
 The 783\,nm photon is used to pump the second SPDC source, while the 1588\,nm photon is used to herald the pump photon.
-In addition, a seed laser matching the wavelength and spatial mode of the heralding signal is used to stimulate the PDC process, allowing the switch between a heralded single-photon pump state (spontaneous) and a weakly squeezed coherent pump state (stimulated).
-The stimulated process results in a quasi-classical pump with 12 {\textmu}W of power, which is also used for aligning the second SPDC source.
+In addition, a seed laser matching the wavelength and spatial mode of the heralding signal is used to stimulate the PDC process, allowing the switch between a heralded single-photon pump state (spontaneous) and a coherent pump state (stimulated).
+The seed laser has a power of 12.2\,mW, a bandwidth of around 80\,kHz, and is tuned to have the same polarization as the driving field.
+The stimulated process results in a quasi-classical pump \cite{grynberg2010introduction} with 12 {\textmu}W of power, which is also used for aligning the second SPDC source.